Rogério de Faria: Consul of Brazil in Bombay

 De Faria was known in Bombay and internationally as a "prince merchant".
 A resident of Bombay, where he was Consul of Brazil, de Faria did business in Bengal, Bombay and Macau.
 He was a big supporter of fellow Goan mayor Bernardo Peres da Silva, who had been appointed governor of Goa by the liberal government of Dom Pedro IV of Portugal, but rejected by the military stationed in Goa.
 This was unacceptable to Sir Roger Faria because Da Silva was the first native born Portuguese Governor.
 Sir Roger Faria staked his fortune unsuccessfully on a naval expedition thwarted by heavy monsoons to restore Bernardo Peres da Silva to the post of Portuguese Governor of India.

 Biographies

-According to historian Teotonio de Souza, he accessed part of de Faria's business correspondence dating back to 1789–1830, involving dealings with the Mhamai Kamat Agency House in Portuguese Goa.
+According to historian Teotonio de Souza, he accessed part of de Faria's business correspondence dating back to 1789–1830, involving dealings with the Mhamai Kamat House in Portuguese Goa.
 De Souza suggests that the pre-1818 papers offer "much interesting information" that could help correct and supplement "whatever we know about Rogerio de Faria from a few contemporary published sources and from a few late and sketchy biographies."